inkanfung/LoanCalculator/KanOnerioSolution/README.md

 ## 4. Scaling the solution to handle a large number of calculations per second.

+Problem 1: Increased CPU usage due to complex calculations.

+Solution:
+- Optimize the calculation algorithm to reduce CPU usage.
+- Profile the code to identify performance bottlenecks and improve the efficiency of the calculation algorithm.
+- Consider using parallelism to distribute the workload across multiple CPU cores.

+Problem 2: Memory limitations due to storing large amounts of data.

+Solution:
+- Implement caching strategies to minimize memory usage.
+- Use a least recently used (LRU) cache or other caching algorithms to store only the most relevant data in memory.
+- For long-term storage, consider using a database to offload memory usage to disk storage.

+Problem 3: Increased response time due to high load.

+Solution:
+- Implement a load-balancing strategy to distribute incoming requests across multiple instances of the application.
+- This can be achieved using horizontal scaling, where multiple instances of the application run in parallel to share the load.
+- Use a load balancer to evenly distribute incoming requests among available instances.

+Problem 4: Concurrent access to shared resources.

+Solution:
+- Use synchronization mechanisms, such as locks or semaphores, to ensure that only one thread can access shared resources at a time.
+- Alternatively, use an optimistic concurrency control strategy like compare-and-swap (CAS) to reduce contention and improve performance.

+Problem 5: Network latency due to remote API calls.

+Solution:
+- Use asynchronous programming techniques to perform API calls without blocking the main application thread.
+- Consider using a thread pool to manage a pool of worker threads that can handle multiple API calls concurrently.
+- You can also implement a retry mechanism to handle transient network issues and improve the overall reliability of the application.

+Problem 6: Database bottlenecks due to a high number of read/write operations.

+Solution:
+- Optimize database queries to reduce the time spent on database operations.
+- Use proper indexing, caching, and connection pooling techniques to improve database performance.
+- You can also consider using a NoSQL database or an in-memory data store like Redis for faster read and write operations.

 ## 5. Improving API reliability and performance for large queries.